knative/serving/docs/spec/errors.md

 ## Conditions

 Conditions provide an easy mechanism for client user interfaces to indicate the current state of resources to a user.
-Elafros resources should follow [the k8s API conventions for `condition`](https://github.com/kubernetes/community/blob/master/contributors/devel/api-conventions.md#typical-status-properties) and the patterns described in this section.
+Knative Serving resources should follow [the k8s API conventions for `condition`](https://github.com/kubernetes/community/blob/master/contributors/devel/api-conventions.md#typical-status-properties) and the patterns described in this section.

-### Elafros condition `type`
+### Knative Serving condition `type`

 Each resource should define a small number of success conditions as `type`s.
 This should bias towards fewer than **5** high-level progress